-"In direct comparison with statistics services like Google Analytics, WordPress .com Stats and Piwik, Statify does not process or store personal data such as IP addresses - Statify counts calls, not visitors.
+"In direct comparison with statistics services such as Google Analytics, WordPress.com Stats and Piwik, Statify does not process or store personal data such as IP addresses - Statify counts calls, not visitors.

-Complete data protection conformity paired with transparent procedures: A database table created in the local WordPress installation consists of only 4 fields (ID, date, origin, destination) and can be displayed, cleaned up and emptied by the administrator at any time."
+Complete privacy compliance coupled with transparent procedures: a database table created in the local WordPress installation consists of only 4 fields (ID, date, origin, destination) and can be viewed, cleaned up and emptied by the administrator at any time."

 Perfect!
 No stress about privacy and still the possibility to monitor the popularity of different sites .